1533 Mandler Hall

-In order to acquire adequate teaching experience, all students are required to participate in the teaching activities of the department for at least four years (one quarter for the first year and two quarters the second through the fourth year).
+In order to acquire adequate teaching experience, all students are required to participate in the teaching activities of the department for at least four years (typically one quarter in the first year and two quarters in the second through the fourth year).

 All students are evaluated by the entire faculty at the end of the academic year.
 The normal minimum standards for allowing a student to continue beyond the first year are

 - Satisfactory completion of the first-year research project (including oral presentation)

 - Having a faculty adviser in the Department of Psychology